microsoft/fluentui/rfcs/react-components/convergence/disabling-animations.md

 ## Detailed Design or Proposal

-The recommended solution is will happen both in Fluent and consumer Apps
+The recommended solution will involved both Fluent and consumer Apps.

 ### `prefers-reduced-motion` media query